-The History Department's graduate program offers students advanced work in preparation for employment in community, junior and technical colleges; museums, archives, and other public venues (M.A.
-Public History); secondary schools (M.A.
-History/secondary Education); and business, government or further education (M.A.
-History).
+The History Department's graduate program offers students advanced work in preparation for employment in community, junior and technical colleges, secondary schools, museums, archives, and other public venues, business, government or further education.

 The department looks for students with an undergraduate degree in the liberal arts, not necessarily in history, but who have strengths in reading, writing and oral exposition.
-Consequently, we look for a strong undergraduate career, good scores on the Verbal section of the Graduate Record Exam, and strong letters of recommendation.
-We also request that applicants furnish an example of their writing ability.
+We look for a strong undergraduate career, eloquent writing sample, and strong letters of recommendation.

-For more information, contact Dr. Mary Valante, our graduate program advisor, or follow the links below.
+For more information, contact Dr. Bruce E. Stewart, our graduate program director at email@example.com or follow the links below.